What is negligence?

 One important thing to know about negligence is that it doesn’t automatically create grounds for a lawsuit.
-Rather, the property damages or bodily injury damages that stem from a negligent act are what you can be sued for.
+Rather, you can be sued for the property damages or bodily injury damages that stem from a negligent act.

 Even if you’re found guilty of negligence, your insurance policy may still cover a liability claim.
 That said, whether an act was negligent or not is decided on a case-by-case basis and, when it comes to an insurance claim, the level of negligence and the type of damage directly influence that assessment.

-Another important point about negligence is that simply making a negligence claim isn’t enough to warrant an insurance claim.
+Another important point about negligence is that simply making a negligence claim isn’t enough to warrant an insurance claim payout.
 Negligence must be proven.

 In order to prove a negligence claim, the law states that the plaintiff (the injured third party, for instance) or insurance company must demonstrate that the defendant (person allegedly at fault) satisfied the four elements of negligence.
 We’ll define these terms more broadly in the sections below:

-In terms of insurance, “duty” refers to the legal obligation between either you and a client or you and your insurance company.
-For professionals, it has an additional element, which takes into account your duty as a professional to know the laws, safety measures, and best practices within your field.
+”Duty” refers to the legal obligation between either you and a client or you and your insurance company.
+For professionals, it has an additional element, which considers your duty as a professional to know the laws, safety measures, and best practices within your field.

 In this case, your client would have grounds to sue you, claiming that your faulty code caused reputational and financial damage to the company.
-It’s likely that the founder would seek compensation for the financial impact of your alleged negligence as well as funds to hire a PR firm to repair the company’s public image.
+The founder would likely seek compensation for the financial impact of your alleged negligence as well as funds to hire a PR firm to repair the company’s public image.
 In this case, it was your duty to provide error-free code as the hired programmer, which you were negligent in doing.

-Causation must be established in order to determine whether or not the defendant’s actions, or lack thereof, were responsible for the plaintiff’s damages.
+The insurance company must establish causation in order to determine whether or not the defendant’s actions, or lack thereof, were responsible for the plaintiff’s damages.
 Often, this can be pretty confusing, particularly about who or what caused the damages.
 In order to make it somewhat easier to navigate, causation is typically split into one of two categories, and both must be satisfied for proof:

 For example, perhaps you are a hiking guide taking a group of students to a remote canyon where they can take endless selfies to populate their Instagram pages.
 You take a shortcut, thinking you’ll save some time, even though it’s a tougher trail compounded by the previous night’s heavy rains.
 One of the students slips and injures themself, leading to a lawsuit.

-In order to prove negligence, you can’t simply state that a duty was owed; you must also show that the party accused of negligence breached the duty.
+In order to prove negligence, you can’t simply state that a duty of care was owed; you must also show that the party accused of negligence breached that duty.
 In other words, you have to clearly demonstrate that the accused didn’t take all reasonable precautions in order to avoid or mitigate the potential problem.
-In most cases, the plaintiff has to establish that rash decisions were made or that shortcuts were taken.
+In most cases, the plaintiff has to establish that poor decisions were made or that shortcuts were taken.

 In the earlier case of the programmer, a valid argument for breach of duty might be the failure to recognize that the code was faulty when it was delivered.
 After all, you should have double-checked the code before the app was released.

-The final criteria that must be satisfied are that actual damages, injuries, or harm occurred as a result of your negligence.
+The final criteria that must be satisfied are that actual damages, injuries, or harm occurred as a result of the negligence.

 In the case of the programmer, the CEO who hired you would have to claim that you were directly responsible for the company’s damages.
-If the code was not faulty, users should have theoretically had no issues with the app, and therefore would not have left negative reviews, leading to a decline in revenue.
+If the code was not faulty, users should have had no substantive issues with the app, and therefore would not have left negative reviews, leading to a decline in revenue and damaged professional reputation.

-These are the four components of a valid negligence claim but, as you can probably imagine, many claims are brought before a court to eventually be squashed because they don’t meet these standards.
-Whether or not your actions are actually determined to be negligent, even the accusation of negligence could cost you a lot of money just to defend yourself.
+These are the four components of a valid negligence claim but, as you can probably imagine, many claims are brought before a court only to be thrown out because they don’t meet these standards.
+Whether or not your actions are actually determined to be negligent, even the accusation of negligence could cost you a lot of money just to defend your business reputation.
 That’s where insurance can help.